-While classroom instruction provides the primary means of knowledge development for students who are on their way to becoming professional engineers, opportunities to apply learned knowledge to challenging research problems exist in our faculty's research laboratories.
+While classroom instruction provides the primary means of knowledge development for students who are on their way to becoming professional engineers, opportunities to apply learned knowledge to challenging research problems exist in the Whitacre College of Engineering's faculty research laboratories.

-Students with an eye towards graduate studies in the sciences and engineering can become involved as early as the spring of their freshman year.
-Many departments discuss possible undergraduate research experiences at student society meetings, department undergraduate seminars, and in the first freshman engineering course.
-Students are encouraged to approach faculty members and even graduate students in topics that are of interest to them.
+Any student with an eye toward graduate studies in the sciences and engineering can become involved in laboratory research as early as the spring of his or her freshman year.
+Many departments discuss possible undergraduate research experiences at student society meetings, undergraduate seminars, and in some of the first freshman engineering courses.
+Students are encouraged to approach faculty members, and even graduate students, in topics that are of interest to them.

 For information on research opportunities in the Whitacre College of Engineering centers and institutes, check out the Research Centers & Institutes that are linked to the Whitacre College of Engineering.

 The Texas Tech Center for Undergraduate Research supports undergraduate researchers while striving to lead the way as the hub of undergraduate research activity at Texas Tech University.

-In addition to assisting undergraduate researchers through skills training and research funding, The center provides expansive, one-on-one mentoring to undergraduate students in all phases of the research process.
-The center is particularly committed to the recruitment, retention, and development of undergraduate researchers at Texas Tech University.
+In addition to assisting undergraduate researchers through skills training and research funding, the Center provides expansive, one-on-one mentoring to undergraduate students in all phases of the research process.
+The Center is particularly committed to the recruitment, retention, and development of undergraduate researchers at Texas Tech University.
 For more information, visit www.undergraduateresearch.ttu.edu.